rileysu/therml/ideas.md

 ## ETC

-- Maybe engine tensors should be an enum for implementation to allow for cross tensor impl operations
+- Context can have a default engine with which operations will default to and the ability to pass an engine explicitly to change behaviour